SAJ

 Differences between RSJ and SAJ

-• -d switch is not supported in SAJ.
+-Eswitch is not supported in SAJ. - The

-• -D switch is not supported in SAJ.
+-dswitch is not supported in SAJ. - The

-• Generally speaking, command line switches that are known in RSJ are ignored by SAJ.
+-Dswitch is not supported in SAJ. - Command line switches known in RSJ are ignored by SAJ.

-• If specified, the RESTART_POINT must be in the initial (main) job file.
-SAJ will not recognize a restart point in any other file.
+RESTART_POINTmust be in the initial (main) job file.
+SAJ does not recognize a restart point in any other file. - SAJ recognizes

-• RSJ log files display any errors encountered at the bottom of the log.
-Because errors can occur in any split process, errors in SAJ are no longer at the bottom of the file – they can be anywhere in the file.
+%SPLITand%JOINdirectives in the initial (main) job file only.
+SAJ ignores all directives in any other files. - RSJ log files display errors at the bottom of the log.
+Because errors can occur in any split process, SAJ errors are no longer at the bottom — they can be anywhere in the file.

-• SAJ will recognize all RSJ errors and consider the job failed if the RSJ exits with a non-zero value (regardless of ERROR_LEVEL settings).
+- SAJ recognizes all RSJ errors and considers the job failed if RSJ exits with a non-zero value, regardless of

-• SAJ will not process RSJ directives in the exact same manner as RSJ.
+ERROR_LEVELsettings. - SAJ does not process RSJ directives in the exact same manner as RSJ.

-• SAJ "stacks" all RSJ commands and prepends them onto each subsequent split job.
-This causes a divergence with RSJ processing algorithms.
+;SCRIPTdirective in all downstream splits.
+RSJ only runs the;SCRIPTdirective once.
+It is highly recommended to avoid;SCRIPTcommands in the main batch job. - SAJ stacks all RSJ commands and prepends them onto each subsequent split job, which causes a divergence with RSJ processing algorithms.

 For best results when using directives, place them either in the SMA_DEFAULTS file or include them via the %JOBFILE command.
-Avoid the use of ";SCRIPT" directives in the main job file (the script will be executed in all split job files).
+Avoid ;SCRIPT directives in the main job file — the script runs in all split job files.

 Restart points must be in the main job file.

-If any system resources (memory, cpu, disk, io bandwidth, or response time) are limited, it is highly recommended that you do not run SAJ (because running in parallel mode can consume more resources than an equivalent single-threaded execution and can highly tax your system).
+If any system resources (memory, CPU, disk, I/O bandwidth, or response time) are limited, do not run SAJ.
+Running in parallel mode can consume more resources than an equivalent single-threaded run and can heavily tax your system.

-An SAJ restart point MUST be in the main (initial) job file.
-If any issues are found, users must either re-run the job through RSJ with a restart point, manually split up the job or use the new SAJ directives ";SKIP_SECTION" and ";END_SKIP_SECTION".
+An SAJ restart point must be in the main (initial) job file.
+If any issues are found, you must either re-run the job through RSJ with a restart point, manually split up the job, or use the SAJ directives ;SKIP_SECTION and ;END_SKIP_SECTION.

 %JOBFILE TURN_OFF_ERROR_CHECKING.JOB